mzonov/Android-Interview-Questions/README.md

   <details>
   <summary>Answer</summary>

+  - By nulling the reference

+  - By assigning a reference to another

+  - By anonymous object etc.
   </details>
 * What is the purpose of the `finalize()` method?

   <details>
   <summary>Answer</summary>

+  The `finalize()` method is invoked each time before the object is garbage collected.
+This method can be used to perform cleanup processing.
   </details>
 * What reference types do you know?
 What are the differences between them?

   <details>
   <summary>Answer</summary>

+  1. **Strong reference**.
+This is the default type/class of Reference Object.
+Any object which has an active `strong reference` are not eligible for garbage collection.
+The object is garbage collected only when the variable which was strongly referenced points to null.

+  2. **Weak reference**.
+If JVM detects an object with only `weak references` (i.e. no strong or soft references linked to any object object), this object will be marked for garbage collection.

+  3. **Soft reference**.
+If an object has no strong reference but has a soft reference, then the garbage collector reclaims this object’s memory when GC needs to free up some memory.

+  4. **Phantom reference**. `Phantom Reference` can be used in situations, where sometimes using finalize() is not  sensible.This is a special reference which says that the object was already finalized, and the garbage collector is ready to reclaim its memory.
   </details>